Learning Abroad Center

 Passport

 You will need a passport to enter Senegal.
 Your passport must be valid for the entire duration of your program.
-If you have not already obtained your passport, apply for one immediately.
 Information about applying for a passport can be found on the US Department of State's website.

 Visa Application Instructions